Azzedine Alaïa: Alaïa

 In 1996 he participated at the Biennale della Moda in Florence, where along with paintings by longtime friend Julian Schnabel, he exhibited an outstanding dress created for the event.
 Schnabel-designed furniture, as well as his large-scale canvases, still decorate Alaïa's boutique in Paris.

 He then signed a partnership with the Prada group in 2000.
+In 2002, a number of Yves Saint Laurent’s former couture staff joined Alaïa after Saint Laurent’s retirement, including the heads of the tailoring and dressmaking ateliers.
 Working with Prada saw him through a second impressive renaissance, and in July 2007, he successfully bought back his house and brand name from the Prada group, though his footwear and leather goods division continues to be developed and produced by the group.

-In 2007, the Richemont group, which owns Cartier and Van Cleef & Arpels, took a stake in his fashion house but he still does not show during the collections.
+In 2007, the Richemont group, which owns Cartier and Van Cleef & Arpels, took a stake in Alaïa.
+In 2015, the brand launched its first perfume, Alaïa Paris, in collaboration with Beauté Prestige International.

 However, Alaïa still refused the marketing-driven logic of luxury conglomerates, continuing to focus on clothes rather than "it-bags".
 Alaïa is revered for his independence and passion for discreet luxury.
 Catherine Lardeur, the former editor-in-chief of French Marie Claire in the 1980s, who also helped to launch Jean-Paul Gaultier's career, stated in an interview to Crowd Magazine that "Fashion is dead.
 Designers nowadays do not create anything, they only make clothes so people and the press would talk about them.
 The real money for designers lie within perfumes and handbags.
 It is all about image.
 Alaïa remains the king.
 He is smart enough to not only care about having people talk about him.
 He only holds fashion shows when he has something to show, on his own time frame.
 Even when Prada owned him he remained free and did what he wanted to do."

 Throughout his life he worked in collaboration with various artists and creators, among them the German photographer Peter Lindbergh with whom he formed a surprising pair: Alaïa was tiny and Lindbergh was huge.
 The two shared a close friendship with Vogue Italia director Franca Sozzani.
 Also a way of conceiving beauty and aesthetics: the favorite color of the two was black, they also had Naomi Campbell and Tatjana Patitz as their favorite models, and they both wanted a free woman.
 About this Alaïa said: "I have always wanted women to be free.
 I hope my dresses give them that lightness.
 The greatest compliment is when they look at themselves and say to me: 'I feel free".

+Pieter Mulier, 2021–present

+Since 2021, Pieter Mulier has been creative director of Alaïa.

+Costume design

+In 2013, Alaïa designed costumes for Christopher Alden's production of the opera “The Marriage of Figaro” with Christopher Maltman and Dorothea Röschmann at the Walt Disney Concert Hall in Los Angeles, marking the first time he designed men's clothes.